Predicate Adjective

 Common mistakes

 One of the most common mistakes learners make when using predicate adjectives is confusing them with predicative expressions.
 As mentioned earlier, predicative expressions are phrases or clauses that describe the subject of the sentence.
 For example, “She looks beautiful.”
-In this sentence, “beautiful” is a predicative expression and not a predicate adjective.
+In this sentence, “beautiful” is a predicative expression, not a predicate adjective.

 Another common mistake is not using the correct form of the word.
 For example, “He is courageous” is correct, but “He is courage” is not.
 Or, “She is friendly” is correct, but “She is friendliness” is not.

 Finally, learners often forget to use the linking verb when using predicate adjectives.
-For example, instead of saying “He angry,” you should say “He is angry.”
+For example, instead of saying, “He angry,” you should say, “He is angry.”

-While it's not really a mistake, try to avoid using too many predicate adjectives in a sentence.
+While it's not a mistake, try to avoid using too many predicate adjectives in a sentence.
 You can confuse the reader if you use too many adjectives.
 Instead, focus on one or two adjectives that accurately describe the subject.
-For example, instead of saying “He is strong, brave, powerful, and determined,” you could just stick to “He is brave and determined.” to make the same point.
+For example, instead of saying, “He is strong, brave, powerful, and determined,” you could just stick to “He is brave and determined.” to make the same point.

 Summary